flatlayer/flatlayer/docs/syncing.md

 # Markdown Sync Process Guide

 Flatlayer CMS provides a flexible synchronization mechanism to keep your content up-to-date with your content sources.
-This guide explains how the markdown synchronization process works, focusing on the SyncConfigurationService and environment-based configuration.
+This guide explains how the markdown synchronization process works, focusing on the SyncConfigurationService, environment-based configuration, and Git integration.

 ## Overview

 The markdown sync process allows you to automatically update your Flatlayer CMS content from various sources.
 This process involves:

-1. SyncConfigurationService
+1. SyncConfigurationService for managing sync configurations
-2. Environment-based Configuration
+2. Environment-based Configuration for easy setup
+3. Git Integration for version control (optional)
-3. GitHub Webhook (optional)
+4. GitHub Webhook support for automatic updates (optional)
-4. EntrySyncJob

-## SyncConfigurationService

-The SyncConfigurationService is the core component of the sync process.
-It's responsible for:

-1. Loading sync configurations from environment variables
-2. Parsing these configurations into a structured format
-3. Providing methods to access and manage these configurations
+5. EntrySyncJob for reliable processing

 ## Environment-based Configuration